ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 #### 4.5.2 Convert data into ORC table

-Before we load the data into hive table that we created above, we will have to convert our data file into orc format too.
+Before we load the data into hive table that we created above, we will have to convert our data file into ORC format too.
 > **Note:** For Spark 1.3.1, use

 ~~~scala
 risk_factor_spark.saveAsOrcFile("risk_factor_spark")